mmatschiner/tutorials/analysis_of_introgression_with_snp_data/README.md

 * Then designate the outgroup (Data->Define_outgroup) as you learned in the tutorial on [Species-Tree Inference with SNP Data](../species_tree_inference_with_snp_data/README.md).

 * Then use the Neighbor Joining algorithm (Analysis->Neighbor-Joining/UPGMA) with default parameters to build a quick phylogeny.

-As you can see, a simple Neigbor Joining algorithm easily reconstructs the tree topology perfectly, and even the branch lengths are almost perfect.
+As you can see by comparison of the tree you just reconstructed (also below) against [the input tree](img/simulated_tree_no_geneflow.pdf), a simple Neigbor Joining algorithm easily reconstructs the tree topology perfectly, and even the branch lengths are almost perfect.

 <details>
 <summary>Click here to see the reconstructed NJ tree without gene-flow</summary>